-Anemia is a low level of healthy red blood cells (RBC).
+Anemia is a low level of red blood cells (RBC).
 RBCs carry oxygen from the lungs to the rest of the body.
-Iron is needed to build healthy RBCs.
 Lower RBC counts mean the body is not getting enough oxygen.

-These factors may increase your chance of developing this condition:
+Things that may increase the chance of this anemia are:

-Ask your doctor if your infant is getting enough iron.
+Talk to your doctor about your baby’s diet.
 General guidelines include:

 Healthy Children—American Academy of Pediatrics